Etoposide Side Effects

 Other dosage forms:

-Check with your doctor immediately if any of the following side effects occur while taking etoposide:More common
+You should check with your doctor immediately if any of these side effects occur when taking etoposide:More common

 - Black, tarry stools